 The Company effected a 1-for-2000 reverse stock split in September 2005 and the repurchase of all resulting fractional shares, followed immediately by a 2000-for-1 forward stock split of the Company's common shares ("Stock Splits").
 As a result of the Stock Splits, each shareholder owning fewer than 2000 common shares of the Company immediately before the Stock Splits received \$1.50 in cash, without interest, for each of the Company's common shares owned by such shareholder immediately prior to the Stock Splits and is no longer a shareholder of the Company and each shareholder owning 2000 or more common shares immediately before the Stock Splits received 2000 Common Shares after the Stock Splits in exchange for each lot of 2000 Common Shares held before the Stock Splits.
 Any additional Common Shares held other than in a 2000 share lot were canceled and exchanged for \$1.50 in cash per share.
-After the Stock Splits the Company delisted from registration with the Securities and Exchange Commission and the Company now trades on the Pink Sheets ® and is no longer a fully reporting company.
+After the Stock Splits the Company now trades on the Pink Sheets (B) and is no longer a fully reporting company.